getomni/template/INSTALL.md

 #### Install using Git

-If you are a git user, you can install the theme and keep up to date by cloning the repo:
+If you are a git user, you can install the theme by cloning the repo:

     $ git clone https://github.com/getomni/template.git